rfns/port/README.md

 * **Development and organization**: Keep the development and versioning within the project scope.
 * **Tests**: Isolated per project, close to it's source, can be run on-demand.
 * **Source format**: While the Caché Studio allows projects to be exported, it uses the XML Format.
 Such format, though functional, provides low readability.
-* **%Studio.SourceCode integration**: Exports the active item when when saved.
+* **SourceControl integration**: Exports the active item when when saved.
 No need to check-in or check-out the item.
 Let the project dictates the rules.
 * **Synchronization**: Keeps your repository in-sync with the project.
 Removes extraneous items when exported.
 * **Smart backup**: Mirrors the application directory and backups only what is changed.